Alex-mp4/game-base/dokumentation/planering.md

 Enemies die when below 0 (not after being shot at below 0) Balancing (weapon damage on first pickup)
 Boss with unique patterns (for example, shows it going back and then it boosts forward or having a distinct path/covering part of the screen)
-When enough time has passed (after gremlin something) go hogwild with spawn rate

 S-tier Rain